 You do need to have some sort of photographic ID (driving licence/passprt/student card etc) available as part of the process - the NHS App website explains this in full

-Full Access to your medical records, please complete the Online Access Request Form and bring this with you together with the relevant ID documentation.
+For first time full access to your medical records, please complete the Online Access Request Form and bring this with you together with the relevant ID documentation.
 We will verify the ID and may be able to process while you wait but more often we would ask you to give us 24 hours to process.
 You will then be able to collect the relevant paperwork with your PIN/ID numbers.

-Proxy Access If you are a parent/carer and want to have online access for another person (for example a dependant child under age 15yrs or a spouse/partner etc who is unable to manage their own account) then please use this Proxy Access Request Form.
+Proxy Access If you are a parent/carer and want to have online access for another person (for example a dependant child under age 11yrs or a spouse/partner etc who is unable to manage their own account) then please use this Proxy Access Request Form.

 In the case of Proxy Access we will need to see proof of ID/Address of both the proxy and the person whose record they wish to manage.